 It is essential to find a balance between heat and cold when dressing children, so they don’t become uncomfortable by wearing too many clothes.
 Hence, it’s pertinent to learn how to layer your kids right.

-- Third base: This layer is the one that helps with keeping your little kid dry.
+- Third base layer: This layer is the one that helps with keeping your little kid dry.
 This layer must be waterproof and windproof.
 A thick jacket that is long enough to cover your kid’s hips is a better choice than a shorter one.
 Jackets with hoods also provide better protection for ears over hats.

 - Hats: Frostbite targets the extremities.
 You have to protect your kids’ little ears, especially if they would be stepping out in the cold.
 Get functional clothing, such as wool hats you can clip to their chin to secure them in place.
 Older kids may not want to look babyish, so hoods and earmuffs are a better option.